asolidum/changeblog/content/posts/validating-media-uploads/index.md

 ---
-title: "Validating Photos Uploads"
+title: "Validating Media Uploads"
-subtitle: "with the Google Java API client"
+subtitle: "with the Google Photos Java API client"
 image: "../google_photos.jpg"
 alt: "Google Photos albums page view"
 description: "Verito GP (Google Photos) is a validation tool to ensure that all the files in a specific folder successfully upload to your GP account"
 date: 2021-09-15T09:31:18-07:00
 category: [ "projects" ]
 tag: ["google photos", "java" ]
+aliases: ["validating-photo-uploads"]
 draft: false
 ---
 I'm a big fan of [Google Photos][gp.link] (GP) from the ease of sharing photos/videos, ability to run [Google-like searches][gpsearch.link] on your collection, [live albums][live.link] (automated image placement by subject), non-destructive editing functionality (similar to Adobe Lightroom), etc.  Here's a nice [overview][overview.link] to learn more.